-Right #5 Each participant has a right to participate in treatment decisions.
+You have a right to participate in treatment decisions.

-Each participant has the right to participate fully in all decisions related to treatment.
-If he/she cannot fully participate in treatment decisions or wants to have someone trusted have the right to serve as a designated representative.
-Each participant has the right:
+You have the right to fully participate in all decisions related to your health care.
+If you cannot fully participate in treatment decisions, or you want to have someone you trust help you, you have the right to choose that person to act on your behalf as your designated representative.
+You have the right: